Killing of Chandra Levy: Trial of Guandique

 Guandique was tried at the H. Carl Moultrie Courthouse in Washington, D.C.

 On October 18, 2010, jury selection commenced in the Superior Court of the District of Columbia before Judge Gerald I. Fisher.
 Assistant U.S. Attorney Fernando Campoamor-Sanchez presented the names of potential witnesses for the trial, including FBI agent Brad Garrett and the two women whom Guandique was convicted of assaulting.
 At the start of the trial, the prosecution's case was expected to take around four weeks and the defense was expected to take one day.
 On October 25 and 26, Halle Shilling and Christy Wiegand testified about being attacked by Guandique while independently jogging in Rock Creek Park.
 Wiegand recounted that Guandique grabbed her from behind, dragged her down a ravine and held a knife against her face.

 On October 26, 2010, Levy's then-64-year-old father, Robert, took the stand and refuted statements about his past suspicions of Condit.
 Robert Levy testified that he told authorities during the early years of the investigation that his daughter Chandra would have been too cautious to jog in the woods alone, but said that he no longer believed this to be true.
 He said that he also told police that his daughter and Condit had a five-year plan between them to get married.
-In retrospect, Robert Levy admitted: "I just said whatever came to mind just to point to him as the villain."
-Levy added that he had been convinced that Condit was "guilty until we learned about this character here," referring to Guandique.
+In retrospect, Robert Levy said that the family had been angry at Condit and had said whatever came to mind at the time.
+He testified that they had initially suspected Condit before learning about Guandique.
 On November 1, Condit testified at the trial and was asked on at least three occasions if he and Chandra Levy had been involved in a sexual relationship.
 He replied, "I am not going to respond to that question out of privacy for myself and Chandra."
 FBI biologist Alan Giusti testified that semen found on underwear from Levy's apartment contained sperm matching Condit's DNA profile.